Stay Informed and Get Involved in Budget 2024

 Considering the proposed SCRD Budget increase and considering there is no comprehensive breakdown of core, essential, and non-essential services or the significant impact of operating budgets on various aspects of SCRD operations, one may question why the budget has not been further subdivided to specifically address each category.
 This breakdown would highlight the diverse range of services municipalities provide, ranging from fundamental necessities like public safety and infrastructure maintenance to cultural programs and non-essential projects.
 One potential line of inquiry could focus on whether a more detailed categorization within the operating budget could lead to improved transparency and accountability.
 For instance, could a more granular breakdown help residents and stakeholders better understand how their tax dollars are allocated across core, essential, and non-essential services?
 Additionally, does the current classification adequately reflect the evolving needs and priorities of the community, or would a more detailed budget structure facilitate a more responsive and adaptive approach to resource allocation?
 Exploring these questions could provide insights into the effectiveness of the current budgetary framework and whether refinements might enhance the municipality's ability to meet community expectations and goals while taking into consideration the ability of the taxpayer to pay for this Budget.

-DFlintoff asked 11 months agoThank you for this comment.
+DFlintoff asked about 1 year agoThank you for this comment.
 It has been shared with our finance department.

 -